Your Dietary Guide For Before You Exercise

-There are different conceptions about the food that to be taken just before a workout.
-Whether it is a high or low intense workout, you need to watch your plate.
-You may be thinking that eating healthy food will make you fitter, but eating unscientifically actually can leave a reverse effect.
-Exercise and digestion do not go well with each other.
+There are different conceptions about the food that should be eaten just before a workout.
+Whether it is a high or low intensity workout, you need to watch your plate.
+You may think that eating healthy food will make you fitter, but eating unscientifically actually can cause the reverse effect.
+Exercise and digestion do not go well together.
 When you work out, your body does not use energy for digestion.
-If you eat a heavy meal right before hitting the gym, you are putting the body in confusion as it needs to use energy for both of the purposes.
+If you eat a heavy meal right before hitting the gym, you are confusing the body as it needs to use energy for both purposes.
 If the body uses energy for digestion it won’t be able to use it for muscles and lungs.

-If you have just eaten right before running you can experience a gastrointestinal problem.
-Depending on the food type and intensity of exercise you can experience problems like heartburn, vomiting or stomachache.
-In Edmond, OK, you can visit gastroenterologist for your issues.
+If you have just eaten right before running you can experience gastrointestinal issues.
+Depending on the food type and intensity of the exercise you can experience problems like heartburn, vomiting or a stomachache.
+In Edmond, OK, you should visit a gastroenterologist for your issues.

-There are issues in eating up and working out together but that does mean you would quit exercising.
-You can consider a good mental outlook, healthy diet as building blocks of a good life.
-Regular exercise strengthens the digestive tract and eases constipation and bowel movement.
+There are issues with eating and working out together, but that does mean you should quit exercising.
+You should consider a good mental outlook, and a healthy diet as the building blocks to a good life.
+Regular exercise strengthens the digestive tract and eases constipation and bowel movements.
 It helps to circulate blood and nutrients of food to the cells.

-Give your body a good time for digestion before exercising.
+Give your body a good amount of time for digestion before exercising.
 If you eat heavy meals including protein or fat it will need two to three hours to digest.
-Wait until it is normal and then start to work out.
+Wait until your body is ready and then start to work out.

-A meal containing a large amount of fat can delay digestion and can cause lethargy.
+A meal containing a large amount of fat can delay digestion and can cause one to become lethargic.
 Similarly, not eating anything before exercising will make you tired and weak.
-You can eat peanut betters, nuts, egg whites or 20-30 grams of protein.
-You can ask your gastroenterologist in Edmond, OK, to have a detailed on your pre-exercise meal.
+You can try eating peanut butters, nuts, egg whites or 20-30 grams of protein.
+You should ask your gastroenterologist in Edmond, OK, to give you detailed pre-exercise meal ideas.

 Regular runners can suffer from diarrhea if they do not drink adequate water.
-Physical strain and lack of blood to the intestine can cause this condition.
-Moreover, you should avoid caffeine, sugar substitute or dairy products before practicing exercise.
+Physical strain and lack of blood to the intestines can cause this condition.
+Furthermore, you should avoid caffeine, sugar substitutes and dairy products before participating in exercise.

 Come to Digestive Disease Specialists, INC. to have an appointment with your gastroenterologist in Edmond, OK.
-We will help you to motivate yourself and have a healthy diet when you really are an exercise enthusiast.
+We will help you to get motivated and have a healthy diet with your exercise regime.